May 7, 2026

 Most posts about IT security tools start the same way: “IT is harder than ever, and here’s why you need another platform.”

-That pitch always felt backwards to us.
+That pitch always felt backward to us.
 The last thing overworked IT teams need is yet another dashboard to babysit.
 We’ve seen too many teams lose hours every week context-switching between Okta, JumpCloud, Google Admin, device consoles, and ticketing tools—only to miss something critical because the alert popped up in the wrong place.

 That’s the shift the JumpCloud Slack integration could enable.
 But does it?
 In this post, we’ll show you how the base JumpCloud integration works, what you can automate, and how ClearFeed makes the integration even sharper.